-Consulates provide passport, birth registration and many others services for visiting or resident American citizens in a country.
+Consulates provide passports, birth registrations, and many other services for visiting or resident American citizens in a country.
 They also have consular sections which issue visas for foreign citizens to visit, study and work in the United States.
 Consulates work with U.S. and foreign law enforcement agencies to combat international crime.

-Coordinating with the embassy, a consulate conducts commercial, information, education, and exchange programs to develop business partners and potential customers for US companies, work with the media and public entities to explain US policy, and encourage academic, scientific and artistic exchanges.
+Coordinating with the embassy, a consulate conducts commercial, information, education, and exchange programs to develop business partners and potential customers for U.S. companies, works with the media and public entities to explain U.S. policy, and encourages academic, scientific, and artistic exchanges.
 They often have reference centers where foreign citizens can come to learn about the United States through printed and online media.